coder/coder/docs/templates/index.md

 }
 ```

 The startup script can contain important steps that must be executed successfully so that the workspace is in a usable state, for this reason we recommend using `set -e` (exit on error) at the top and `|| true` (allow command to fail) to ensure the user is notified when something goes wrong.
 These are not shown in the example above because, while useful, they need to be used with care.
+For more assurance, you can utilize [shellcheck](https://www.shellcheck.net) to find bugs in the script and employ [`set -euo pipefail`](https://wizardzines.com/comics/bash-errors/) to exit on error, unset variables, and fail on pipe errors.

-We also recommend that startup scripts always have an end, meaning that long running processes should be run in the background.
+We also recommend that startup scripts do not run forever.
+Long-running processes, like code-server, should be run in the background.
 This is usually achieved by adding `&` to the end of the command.
 For example, `sleep 10 &` will run the command in the background and allow the startup script to complete.

 > **Note:** If a backgrounded command (`&`) writes to stdout or stderr, the startup script will not complete until the command completes or closes the file descriptors.
 To avoid this, you can redirect the stdout and stderr to a file.
 For example, `sleep 10 >/dev/null 2>&1 &` will redirect the stdout and stderr to `/dev/null` (discard) and run the command in the background.